Three Reasons to Grow Amaryllis Bulbs This Winter

 Cold, grey days are so much easier to handle when you have flowers in the house.
 If you haven’t already squirreled away a winter supply of amaryllis bulbs, here are three reasons to get that order placed as soon as possible:

-Explore unexpected colors and flower styles.
+Explore unexpected colors and flower styles

-Amaryllis are excellent cut flowers.
+Amaryllis are excellent cut flowers

 Floral designers love working with amaryllis.
 The blossoms are large, dramatic and very long-lasting.
-In fact, florists have discovered the flowers actually last longer in a vase than they do attached to the bulb.
+In fact, florists have discovered the amaryllis flowers actually last longer in a vase than they do attached to the bulb.

-Freeing an amaryllis flower from its bulb, opens up lots of new ways to appreciate the flowers.
+Freeing an amaryllis stem from its bulb opens up lots of new ways to appreciate the flowers.
 A single stem looks elegant in a tall glass vase, or you can display several stems and complement them with seasonal greens.
 You can also cut the stems short enough for an arrangement on your dining room table, where they’ll look good on their own or mixed with other cut flowers.

-Keep the blues away.
+Keep the blues away

 Winters can be tough for people who love to garden.
 It’s not just the short days and cold weather.
-We miss messing around with our plants!
+We also miss messing around with our plants!